-(a) Live in same High School Boundary: A minimum of 90% of a team's players must reside within the same public high school boundary (This rule does not guarantee an automatic exception for any player who lives outside the same public high school boundary, as these players still need an exception form submitted, see Rule #4 below).
+(a) Live in same High School Boundary: A minimum of 90% of a team's players must reside within the same public high school boundary (This rule does not guarantee approval for any player living outside the public HS boundary , see Rule #4 below).
 To meet this test, the Team Representative must provide report cards, progress reports or online student information that show the players' grade level and home address.
 Parents may make a copy of a report card/progress report and black out any of the grade performance information for privacy reasons.
 If the student documentation does not show the player's home address, then a copy of a utility or cable bill must accompany the documentation.

 (b) Attend same Elementary or Middle School: Teams must be comprised of players who attend the same elementary or middle school.
 To meet this test, the Team Representative must provide either (1) a copy of each player's school ID card, OR, (2) a report card, progress report or an online student information page showing the player's school name and grade level.
 Teams representing a private high school must meet test 3(b).

 4. Exceptions to Same School requirement (Rule 3a).
 Exceptions to the Same School requirement noted in Rule 3 may be granted by the State Eligibility Committee on a case by case basis.
 Teams must submit a Request of Player Exception form to the State Committee with pertinent details and receive approval for the exception before that player is eligible to compete at State.

 5. Multi-team play.
 A player may play for more than one team given that (a) the player is listed on both rosters and meets all other eligibility rules, and (b) the teams are in different grades.
 As noted in paragraph 2, a player may play up a grade but not down a grade.